jiangshibiao/Course-Review/readme.md

 **Note: Due to the limit of time, some summaries may not be complete.**

-The content is as follows:
+The content is as follows: (sort in chronological order)

 +   [**Operations Research** by Guochuan Zhang](https://github.com/jiangshibiao/Course-Review/blob/master/Operations-Research/Operations-Research.md)
 +   [**Principle of Programming Language** by Kai Weng](https://github.com/jiangshibiao/Course-Review/blob/master/Principle-of-Programming-Language/readmemd)